Skip to content

 Removal of the hemostatic mesh

 In forty-eight hours, you will return to the office for the removal of the hemostatic mesh and dressing change.
-This procedure is simple and painless.
+This office step is usually straightforward and causes minimal discomfort.
 At this point, many patients are surprised by the difference in the contour of their neck.

 First week